zenzzenpl/order_tracker_zen/README.md

 - `screen_background_color` : Dot in progress bar has a small border, that must match background, that helps in same
 - `text_primary_color` : Primary text color
 - `text_secondary_color` : Seconday text color
+- `isShrinked` : This boolean toggles bitween shrinked and detailed view

 **This is what Zenzzen Team made for you specially 😊, Now it's your responsibility to make ground-breaking app that rocks 🤘🏻**